What is a Generator Automatic Voltage Regulator?

 Different AVR designs - what do they look like?

-AVR's all look remarkable similar - they vary a bit in size and color, but seemingly all have similar features.
+AVR's all look remarkable similar - they vary a bit in size and colour, but seemingly all have similar features.